dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 for the remaining routes.
 For each route, open a GitHub issue and assign it to the responsible party (this will document who has primary responsibility for each route).
 You will also need to agree on a basic structure for how to store the data and any other design decisions for the server.
+Consider opening GitHub Issues, or adding comments to existing issues, that document these decisions so that both team members have access to them.

 During my evaluation of the final submission, I will be looking at commit histories to determine that both team members contributed to the project